EarthLink: A Self-Evolving AI Agent System for Climate Science

 • 2Fudan University

-• 4Institute of Atmospheric Physics, Chinese Academy of Sciences
+• 3Institute of Atmospheric Physics, Chinese Academy of Sciences

 • 5Shanghai Jiao Tong University

-• 7Nanjing University of Information Science and Technology
+• 11Japan Agency for Marine-Earth Science and Technology

 • Equal contribution